Cemguish/osticket-prereqs/README.md

 <p>
   <b>Now go back to the osTicket website and click continue.</b>
-  <li>Fill in the appropriate fields.
-Before clicking the install Now create a database connection.</li>
+  <li>"First, fill in the fields and set up your database connection.
+Then, click Install Now."</li>
   <li>Go back to the osTicket installation file folder.</li>
   <li>Navigate to HeidiSQL and install.</li>
   <li>Go back to the osTicket installation file folder.</li>